tspry/Reddit-video-bot/README.md

-**This is a personal version of Original [RedditVideoMakerBot](https://github.com/elebumm/RedditVideoMakerBot), created to enhance its functionality, improve performance, fix few bugs and sprinkle some personal flavours**
+**This is a personal version of Original [RedditVideoMakerBot](https://github.com/elebumm/RedditVideoMakerBot), created to enhance its functionality, improve performance, fix few bugs and sprinkle some personal flavours.**

 ## Installation 👩‍💻